cregox/cregox.github.io/pcsedados/pcsedados.md

 ### ugly and outdated, isn't it?

-not much more than the rest of the web, though. below there are some references also for fun:
+not much more than the rest of the web, though. below there are some references from the same year. also for fun:

 [![nintendo 2003](nintendo 2003.png)](http://web.archive.org/web/20030401081820/http://www.nintendo.com/index.jsp)